Otto Harder

 Otto Fritz Harder (Nickname: Tull Harder; 25 November 1892 – 4 March 1956) was a German footballer and convicted war criminal who played for Eintracht Braunschweig, Hamburger SV, and Victoria Hamburg.
 He won two German football championships and played 15 times in the Germany national team.
-Harder was a former SS officer and had been a warder at the Ahlem concentration camp in Hanover.
+Harder was an SS officer and a warder at the Ahlem concentration camp in Hanover.

 Career

 Harder was born in Braunschweig.
 He spent most of his career with Hamburger SV, scoring over 378 goals in 211 games.
 His football fame in Germany was comparable with Uwe Seeler's fame.

 At the age of 16 he was discovered for football by FC Hohenzollern Braunschweig, and his impact was such that not even twelve months passed before the main club in the city, Eintracht Braunschweig, incorporated him into his ranks.
 There he received the nickname of "Tull" with which he would be known throughout his career, since his style of play was reminiscent of that of Tottenham Hotspur's center forward at the time, Walter Tull, the first black professional English player who died in action during World War I.

 Initially, and since he was barely 17 years old, the young Tull Harder was only called up to play friendly matches with the Eintracht Braunschweig reserve team, which made him nervous, although this situation would not last long, since his quality and his tremendous physique ended up prevailing and he managed to make a career, as they say.
 At the beginning of 1912 he left for Hamburger SV for a few months.
 Eintracht Braunschweig fans wanted to avoid the departure of their young star at all costs.
 For this reason, they did not let him take the train to Hamburg, which he had to do almost secretly 25 kilometers from there, at the station in the neighboring town of Peine.
 Ultimately, Harder would play one more season with his hometown team before finally committing to Hamburger SV to play on the banks of the Elbe.

 After the Great War, Harder soon established himself as the team's great star.
-Through him, Hamburger SV became one of the great German soccer teams in the 1920s, first reaching the 1922 German football championship against 1.FC Nürnberg, which officially did not have a champion, and finally making up for it. a year later, in 1923, the year in which Hamburger SV lifted its first German championship title after defeating Union Oberschöneweide by a clear 3–0.
+Through him, Hamburger SV became one of the great German football teams in the 1920s, first reaching the 1922 German football championship against 1.FC Nürnberg, which officially did not have a champion, and finally making up for it. a year later, in 1923, the year in which Hamburger SV lifted its first German championship title after defeating Union Oberschöneweide by a clear 3–0.
 He would repeat that success in 1928, when he was already 36 years old.
-That season he established a record for eternity by scoring, on 15 January 1928, Otto scored no less than 12 goals against Wandsbeker FC with the final score was 18–5.
+That season he established a record for eternity by scoring, on 15 January 1928, Harder scored no less than 12 goals against Wandsbeker FC with the final score was 18–5.